Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Keybinds - How can I view Uranium Fever’s keybinds?**
   - Press `K` in the pause menu.

-- **Launcher - "Install" and "Options" is greyed out in the launcher.
+- **Configuring Game Settings - "Install" and "Options" is greyed out in the launcher.
 Why?**
   - Re-run the launcher from Steam/GOG to regenerate the necessary INIs, then reopen the Uranium Fever Launcher.
 This can happen after updating Uranium Fever.

 - **Level Cap - What is the level cap in Uranium Fever?**